michaelweiss/streamlit-models/README.md

 ## Hello World

 The first one is just a example of creating a basic streamlit application that collects some user input and does something with it.

-Run the example using:
+Run this example using:

 ```
 streamlit run hello.py

 ```

+Then go to your browser and connect to `localhost:8501`.

 ## Iris